ga-chicago/wdi-11-hw1-terminal-loops/README.md

 # Homework submission

-Once you've got your homework all done and on github, do a pull request to get it submitted.
-NICE JOB
+Once you've got your homework all done and on github, then have a beer, or whatever.
+Nice work!
+We will go over how to submit homework assignments in the morning.